First recorded by Frances Langford (US #6 1937).

 Other hit versions by Ronnie Hilton (UK #22 1959), Elvis Presley (US #9/C&W #37/UK #1 1970).

 Also recorded by The Platters (1968).

 From the wiki: “‘The Wonder of You’ was written by Baker Knight for Perry Como.
-It was, instead, given to Ray Peterson (‘Tell Laura I Love Her’) who recorded released ‘The Wonder of You’ in 1959 as a single.
+It was, instead, given to Ray Peterson (‘Tell Laura I Love Her’) who released ‘The Wonder of You’ in 1959 as a single.
 It became his first Top 40 hit, peaking at #25 on the Billboard Hot 100.
-That same year it was also recorded by Ronnie Hilton in the United Kingdom; his version reached #22 on the UK Singles Chart.
+That same year it was covered in the UK by Ronnie Hilton; his version reached #22 on the UK Singles Chart.

 First recorded by The Three Suns (1944).